 Please don’t confuse Medicare with Medicaid.
 Medicare is health insurance.
 Medicaid is a state welfare benefit, though partially funded with federal dollars.
 The Medicare beneficiary is age 65.
 Someone who has been receiving social security disability for more than 2 years is also covered.
 Coverage is for individuals, so a retiree of age 65 cannot cover his spouse of 63 on the same policy.
 This spouse will have to wait two more years to elect coverage.

 If you’ve been hospitalized for more than 3 days, then you are covered for post-hospital care in a skilled nursing facility for up to 100 days, as well as an unlimited number of post-hospital home health services.
+For the first 20 days, Medicare picks up the full tab.
+For the next 80 days Medicare pays everything over a daily deductible of $170.50.
+That means that your maximum exposure is (170.50 * 80) $13,640 out of pocket.
 Medicare Part A covers hospice care as well.

 When you hear Medicare Part B, think doctors and tests.
 Part B covers doctor’s services (including surgeries) at the doctor’s office or other institution (e.g. hospital, assisted living facility, or nursing home).
 Also covered are diagnostic tests, radiology and pathology, drugs that cannot be self-administered, and limited treatment for mental illness.
 Part B also covers outpatient services from a participating hospital for treatment of an illness or injury, and unlimited home health services (same as Part A).